What is The FODMAP Challenge?

 - Private Facebook support group

-PLUS, you will receive ongoing support throughout the program from experienced Accredited Practicing Dietitian’s, along with discounted 1:1 sessions if you require extra support.
+PLUS, you will receive ongoing support throughout the program from experienced Accredited Practicing Dietitian’s, along with the option to add on 1:1 sessions if you require extra support.

 How The FODMAP Challenge works